appacademy/dotfiles/README.md

 ### Windows

-You can install Ruby, MySQL, Node, and all our other dependencies in Windows, but if you choose to go this route, you're totally on your own.
-Our instructors are trained on Macs and the OS architecture is just too different for us to be able to help you debug issues.
+You can install Ruby, MySQL, Node, and all our other dependencies in Windows, but be forewarned: **this can be a massive headache**.
+If you choose to go this route, you're totally on your own.
+Our instructors are trained on Macs and the Windows architecture is just too different for us to be able to help you debug issues.

 Instead, we suggest installing Ubuntu Linux alongside Windows in a [dual-boot setup][dual-boot].
 If the thought of partitioning your hard drive makes you queasy, don't worry.
 The Ubuntu installer will walk you through it.
+Just be sure to back everything up first.
 If you still don't like that idea, there are other ways to install Ubuntu on a Windows machine, but they not as performant.
 Feel free to Google it.

 [dual-boot]: https://help.ubuntu.com/community/WindowsDualBoot